PritK99/WriteRight/README.md

   cd model
   ```

-  Run the driver file using python / python3 or the IDE of your choice.
+  Run the driver file using python or the IDE of your choice.
   ```
   python main.py
   ```

-  <b>Note</b>:

-  1) The model takes around ```1.5 minutes``` to evaluate the essay.
-Thus, please wait for the model to evaluate results and print for 1.5 min after clicking run on web application or pressing enter twice on command line
-  2) Please press enter twice to mark the end of the essay.

 ## References
 * Unsupervised learning during the statistical phase was conducted using a dataset from Kaggle's Feedback Prize – English Language Learning competition.
 The dataset can be accessed <a href="https://www.kaggle.com/competitions/feedback-prize-english-language-learning/data?select=train.csv.">here</a>.